 The Kentucky fourteen (14) day notice to comply or quit is to be served to tenants that have breached the lease agreement (i.e., committed a lease violation).
 The landlord shall state within the notice the exact breach which must be remedied.
 If the tenant does not cure the violation by the fourteenth (14th) day after receiving notice, the tenancy shall be terminated, and the landlord will have the right file an eviction lawsuit (known as a Forcible Detainer) with the district court.
 Note: Use of this document is exclusive to counties that have adopted the Uniform Residential Landlord and Tenant Act (URLTA county

-The Kentucky seven (7) day notice to pay or quit, supported by Statute 383.660 , is served by the landlord to a tenant that has failed to pay the rent.
-The notice informs the tenant that they have seven (7) days to either pay the owed amount, or vacate the rental unit.
-Failure of the tenant to either pay the rent or move out gives the landlord the right to file an eviction action (otherwise known as a “forcible detainer complaint”) in court.
-The notice should be served to the tenant personally, or posted on the front door of the rental unit
+The Kentucky seven (7) day notice to pay or quit is an eviction letter served by the landlord on a tenant that has failed to pay the rent.
+The notice informs the individual that they have seven (7) days to either pay the owed amount or vacate the rental unit.
+Failure of the tenant to either pay the rent or move out within seven (7) days gives the landlord the right to file an eviction action (otherwise known as a “Forcible Detainer”) in court.
+Note: This notice is to be used for evictions in districts ruled by the Uniform Residential Landlord and Tenant

 How to Evict a Tenant (Process)